 How does media monitoring do this?
 This page will explore the numerous ways monitoring can help you and your team successfully navigate a PR crisis.

-Why is media monitoring essential to PR crisis management?
+Why is AI-powered media monitoring essential to PR crisis management?

 We can think of many reasons why investing in a suitable media monitoring tool can help you combat a crisis.

-Most PR teams already have some monitoring setup, but they must align its use with their crisis management strategies.
+Most PR teams already have some monitoring setup and, hopefully, some degree of AI capabilities, but they must align their use with their crisis management strategies.
 Here’s our top five reasons why:

 Foresight to avoid a PR crisis

-Media monitoring gives PR teams knowledge.
-The best teams know to share that knowledge with critical organizational stakeholders.
-Armed with the latest relevant coverage—including potential sources of tension—leaders can sniff out a potential crisis and side-step it.
+Media monitoring, now enhanced by AI, gives PR teams foresight into potential issues.
+The best teams know how to share that knowledge with critical organizational stakeholders.
+Armed with the latest relevant coverage – including potential sources of tension – leaders can sniff out a potential crisis and side-step it.

 Early PR crisis detection